-COBRA is a federal statute that stands for Consolidated Omnibus Budget Reform Act.
-It allows most former employees to remain covered under an employers’ health insurance plan, but these employees will usually have to pay more for it than they did while employed.
-Under COBRA the former employee is responsible for the entire premium for their health insurance, including both the portion of the premium that they paid during their employment and any portion that their employer paid.
-For example, if during their employment an employee paid $300 per month and their employer paid $700 per month for their health insurance, under COBRA the employee would pay $1,000 per month for health insurance, and their former employer would pay nothing.
-The former employee will probably also have to pay an extra 2% of their premium as an administrative fee, which has been approved in the Act.
+For example, if during his or her employment an employee paid $300 per month, and the employer paid $700 per month for his or her health insurance, the employee would pay $1,000 per month for health insurance, and the former employer would pay nothing.
+The former employee will probably also have to pay an extra two percent of his or her premium as an administrative fee, which has been approved by federal law.

 According to COBRA, employers with 20 or more workers are required to provide a departing employee with documents about COBRA offering him or her the choice to continue as a member of an employee health plan within 44 days of his or her termination date.
 Missouri Revisor of Statutes §376.428 extends this requirement to all workplaces with 19 or fewer employees.

 Then, the former employee generally has up to 60 days to decide whether he or she wants COBRA coverage.
 Former employees are not required to elect coverage under COBRA.
 In fact, a former worker will not receive COBRA coverage unless he or she actively signs up for it and tenders payment.